ssalonen/libcec-sys/README.md

 Alternatively, one can the decide to skip logic above and force the use of vendored sources by enabling `vendored` feature.

+The crate is tested mainly with Linux and Windows but could work with other platforms as well.
+PRs welcome.

+### Linux
-For most convenient build process, it is recommended to install `pkg-config`, `libcec-dev` (headers and pkg-config configuration), `libcec6` (dynamic library), `p8-platform-dev` and `p8-platform` from your package distribution before installing this crate.
+On Linux, for most convenient build process, it is recommended to install `pkg-config`, `libcec-dev` (headers and pkg-config configuration), `libcec6` (dynamic library), `p8-platform-dev` and `p8-platform` from your package distribution before installing this crate.
 Exact package names vary between distributions and package managers.

-The crate is tested mainly with linux but could work with other platforms as well.
-PRs welcome.
+### Windows
+On Windows, it is recommended to install `libcec` via the [installer](https://github.com/Pulse-Eight/libcec/releases/latest) and add `cec.dll` to the `PATH` environment variable.

+For a vendored build, `libcec-sys` will dynamically link to the compiled `cec.dll`.
+This means you must package your standalone executable with the compiled dynamic library.

+#### Vendored Build Prerequisites:
+- Visual Studio 2019 w/ `Desktop Development with C++` and `Universal Windows Platform development`
+- CMake 3.12+
+- Python 3.6+ with Debug Binaries

 ## License